-In connection with the contract, we reviewed KPMG LLP's reports and related documentation and inquired of its representatives.
+In connection with the contract, we reviewed KPMG's reports and related documentation and inquired of its representatives.
 Our review, as differentiated from an audit performed in accordance with generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on the financial statements or conclusions about the effectiveness of internal control or compliance with laws and regulations.
-KPMG LLP is responsible for the attached auditors' reports dated December 5, 2013 and the conclusions expressed in the reports.
-However, our review disclosed no instances where KPMG LLP did not comply, in all material respects, with generally accepted government auditing standards.
+KPMG is responsible for the attached auditors' reports dated December 5, 2014, and the conclusions expressed therein.
+However, our review disclosed no instances where KPMG did not comply, in all material respects, with generally accepted government auditing standards and OMB Bulletin No. 14-02.